People not technology

 There are three stages of change, each progressively more powerful than the last:

-1) When all teachers, in any classroom, can without any forethought or planning, connect to their school storage area or the
+1) When all teachers, in any classroom, can without any forethought or planning, connect to their school storage area or the internet and display what they access for the whole class to see.

 2) When all teachers know that all pupils can access the internet at home and can be relied upon to do so if asked.